enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 > - Determine how much of the above we can support without a type-checker.
 There
 >   are likely to be a lot of edge-cases, so it's important that we make sure we
 >   know how to get as much of it working as possible.
+> - How (if at all) do lenses differ for atoms and typesets?

 ##### Special Fields
 We also define special projections from typesets: